Classic, Vintage or Retro

-In the worlds of jewelry and beadwork, some designer/artists use ''classic'' when describing traditional items: the classic pearl necklace.
+In the worlds of jewelry and beadwork, some designer/artists use the classic pearl necklace.
 Others use the word to describe a piece of jewelry or a component that is a shining example of a particular artist or style: the pendant is classic Art Nouveau; the focal component is classic Leslie Lampworker.

 This is significantly different from classical, which refers to either the music of Beethoven, Haydn and others, or to the art and style of the ancient Greeks and Romans: the bracelet chimed like a classical symphony; the brooch had a classical scene painted on it.

-In the worlds of jewelry and beadwork, ''vintage'' is most-often used to indicate a piece or component that is a product of the high quality manufacturing of a previous time frame (usually from 25 to 99 years), and is noted for enduring appeal: she bought vintage glass beads at an estate sale. ''Vintage'' jewelry tends to be dated from approximately 1980 back to 1910.
+In the worlds of jewelry and beadwork, vintage is most-often used to indicate a piece or component that is a product of the high-quality manufacturing of a previous time frame (usually from 25 to 99 years) and is noted for enduring appeal: she bought vintage glass beads at an estate sale.
+Vintage jewelry tends to be dated from approximately 1980 back to 1910.
 Fine-quality pieces--even a number of vintage costume jewelry items--will often have jewelry marks on the back or underside of the piece.
 Names such as ART, Hollycraft, Mazer, Pennino, Warner and others are collectible in the vintage jewelry market.
-When describing a piece of ''vintage'' jewelry, it's best to state the time frame the piece is from: the earrings are vintage 1950s.
+When describing a piece of vintage jewelry, it's best to state the time frame the piece is from: the earrings are vintage 1930s.

 Vintage-style is also a term loosely applied to ''out-of-program'' colors and shapes by Swarovski crystal.

 Retro-style refers to an item which is created in the style of a previous time frame, though it may not be created from the same materials or by the same processes: she wore retro-style enamel and stainless steel earrings.